Srikrishnayaji/NRM_RCR_VNE/README.md

 The command line input is to be given.
 The substrate network parameters are to be given followed by the virtual network data.

 ## Modules of interest
-The implementation of the research paper given is present in the VNE folder.
+The implementation of the research paper given, is present in the VNE folder.

 ```bash
 VNE/